 Keystone’s Adult Education team and our students greatly appreciate and enjoy working with our volunteer tutors and classroom aides!
 Our dedicated volunteers help us achieve our program goals and are an important part of our student success stories.
 All adult education volunteers are supported by our tutor coordinator, who meets with volunteers to figure out the best fit, review student levels and goals, and to provide learning materials and support throughout the volunteer assignment.

-Keystone is always looking for volunteer tutors to assist students in reaching their educational goals.
-The sessions are 1.5 hours long, twice a week.
-The volunteer commitment is 3 hours per week.
+We are always looking for volunteer tutors to assist students in reaching their educational goals.
+Most tutoring sessions are 1.5 hours long, and are scheduled twice a week.
+We ask that potential volunteer tutors commit to six months of volunteering in our program.
 Volunteers interested in working one-on-one with students or working with a tutoring group must have a bachelor’s degree.
-Volunteers tutor students in English as a Second Language (ESL), EL/Civics, GED, Reading, and Math.
+Volunteers tutor students in English as a Second Language (ESL), EL/Civics, pre-high school equivalency, and high school equivalency.
 Free tutor training is provided for eligible volunteers.

 Keystone is always looking for classroom aides to assist our instructors in both remote and in person classrooms.
 Classes meet twice a week for 2-3 hours, depending on the assignment.